chachaxw/AwesomeSwiftApp/Readme.md

 ### Core Dependencies

 * Swiftlint - A tool to enforce Swift style and conventions.
-* SwiftyJSON -
+* SwiftyJSON - The better way to deal with JSON data in Swift.
 * R.swift - Get strong typed, autocompleted resources like images, fonts and segues in Swift projects.
 * RxSwift - Reactive Programming in Swift.
 * RxFlow - RxFlow is a navigation framework for iOS applications based on a Reactive Flow Coordinator pattern.
 * Alamofire - An elegant HTTP Networking in Swift
-* Hero - An elegant transition library for iOS & tvOS
+* Hero - An elegant transition library for iOS & tvOS.

 ## Project structure: